wellsling68/Wells_BlueStampPortfolio/index.md

 This was my first time soldering, so my soldering skills were not the best.
 This resulted in inconsistant solders where it was not fully filled.

 ## What's Next:
-I am going to start my final project
+I am going to start my final project, the CNC Pen Plotter.

 <!---
 # Schematics